nelo-crypto/nelo-crypto/README.md

 *NeloAddresses (in development/planning)* - An address manager to keep tabs on your wallets, along with contextual information.

-To read more about the _Universal Premium Account_ visit the [official repository](https://github.com/nelo-crypto/nelo-universal-premium-account) with all the details in the [README](https://github.com/nelo-crypto/nelo-universal-premium-account/blob/main/README.md), [ROADMAP](https://github.com/nelo-crypto/nelo-universal-premium-account/blob/main/ROADMAP.md) and [ROADLOG](https://github.com/nelo-crypto/nelo-universal-premium-account/blob/main/ROADLOG.md) files.
+To read more about the _Universal Premium Account_ visit the [official repository](https://github.com/nelo-crypto/nelo-universal-premium-account) with all the details in The 3 Rs: [README](https://github.com/nelo-crypto/nelo-universal-premium-account/blob/main/README.md), [ROADMAP](https://github.com/nelo-crypto/nelo-universal-premium-account/blob/main/ROADMAP.md) and [ROADLOG](https://github.com/nelo-crypto/nelo-universal-premium-account/blob/main/ROADLOG.md) files.

 ## Other repositories